(CC BY-SA 4.0)

 The Rossetti Brothers

-The Rossetti Brothers, Angelo and Ettore, are certified USPTA Elite tennis teaching professionals for more than 25 years.
-The brothers are also USTA members and USA Pickleball members.
-Angelo is also a PTR and IPTPA certified tennis and pickleball teaching professional who serves as the Director of Racquet Sports at the Tennis & Fitness Center of Rocky Hill.
-Angelo is a lifelong Hamden resident, where they grew up and played high school tennis before playing at UCONN.
+The Rossetti Brothers, Angelo and Ettore, are certified IPTPA pickleball teaching professional instructors as well as USPTA pickleball and tennis Elite teaching professionals for more than 30 years.
+The brothers are also lifetime USTA members and USA Pickleball members.
+Angelo is a PPR certified pickleball teaching professional, and PTR tennis teaching professional.
+Angelo founded Rossetti Brothers Pickleball.
+Their current and past clients include Shoreline Pickleball, the Tennis & Fitness Center of Rocky Hill, the Town of Wallingford and the Town of Hamden.
+Angelo is a lifelong Hamden resident, where they grew up and played high school tennis before playing D1 at UCONN.
 Ettore serves as Lead Advisor of Digital, Marketing Partnerships & Innovation at Save the Children.
 Ettore resides in Shelton, CT where he is volunteer assistant girls tennis coach at Shelton High School.
-He teaches tennis at Oak Lane Tennis Club in Woodbridge, CT.
 The brothers received Save the Children’s Stream Team Humanitarian award in 2020 for raising more than $100,000 for the organization through their Rally for Charity events.
 Follow the Rossetti Brothers on the Web: http://www.RallyforCharity.org, http://www.tennacity.org and on social searching for @rallyforcharity, #rallyforcharity or #twinpossible.

 Angelo A. Rossetti

-Angelo currently serves as Director of Racquets at The Tennis & Fitness Center of Rocky Hill.
-Previously served as the Director of Tennis at Weston Racquet Club, An Ivan Lendl Tennis Center, for over 10 years.
+Angelo coaches pickleball indoors and outdoors for his company Rossetti Brothers Pickleball, his most recent and largest client is Shoreline Pickleball.
+He coaches and consults with clubs and pickleball athletes in New England and throughout the US.
+His focus in developing mental skills of players on and off the court.
+Angelo coaches with professional pickleball players as well as being an agent in that regard.
+He consults with clubs to help them open, hire staff and develop and implement pickleball programming for juniors and adults alike.
+He previously served as the Director of Racquet Sports at The Tennis & Fitness Center of Rocky Hill for four years and at Weston Racquet Club, An Ivan Lendl Tennis Center, for over 10 years.
 He is a USPTA P1/Elite, PTR, MTM, USTA High Performance & Mental Skills and IPTPA (pickleball) certified teaching professional, being first certified in 1992.
 Angelo, NLP and Mindfulness certified, studied to be a Dale Carnegie instructor, as he wanted to learn and teach the best ways to learn!
 He was elected in 2017 as one of the youngest Presidents of USTA Connecticut (2018- 2020).
 Angelo played Varsity tennis at Hamden High School en route to be a top Division I player at the University of Connecticut, where he earned a B.S. degree in Sports Science with a concentration in Sports Marketing.
 He won the USTA New England Sportsmanship Award in 2005.
 Rossetti has been appropriately appointed to the USTA National Sportsmanship Task Force in 2019.

 Angelo is a published author of “TENNACITY: The Tenacious Mindset, On & Off the Court,” based on his mental skills blog for tennis players and athletes and his online mental skills course with the same name can be found at http://www.tennacity.org.
 Angelo and his wife, Pam, live in Hamden with their daughter, Madison (Maddie) and son, Andrew (Andy).